I rarely travel without my Dachshunds Summit and Gretel.

 I use these resource regularly to search for dog friendly hotels, dog friendly campgrounds, dog friendly restaurants; and dog friendly trails.

 Planning a Dog Friendly Road Trip

-For example, I only want to drive 12 hours the first day because that will be about 14 total hours on the road with breaks.
-I keep picking destinations and plugging them into the map until I find one that is about 12 hours from Seattle.
+For example, I only want to drive 8 hours the first day, because that is be about 11 total hours on the road with breaks, I keep picking destinations along our route and plugging them into the map until I find one that is about 12 hours from Seattle.

 Finding Dog Friendly Hotels

 You can view all dog friendly hotels in a city as well as estimated rates, descriptions, reviews, and usually pet policy information.

 This is, by far, the most comprehensive, easy-to-use website I have used for locating and booking dog friendly hotels.

 I like to search the Go Pet Friendly Destination Guides first when looking for places I can eat with my dog.